TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

    Called to implement truth value testing and the built-in operation ``bool()``; should return ``False`` or ``True``.
 When this method is not defined, :meth:`__len__` is called, if it is defined, and the object is considered true if its result is nonzero.
-If a class defines neither :meth:`__len__` nor :meth:`__bool__`, all its instances are considered true.
+If a kundi defines neither :meth:`__len__` nor :meth:`__bool__`, all its instances are considered true.